Users can organize into teams and manage permissions at both the team and project level.

 Private projects are visible only to the specific collaborators added to that project.
 If a project is private, and it belongs to a team, no team member will be able to view it unless they have been specifically added as a collaborator.
 This allows you to shield some work even from the larger team.

-To make a project public or private, go to your About & Settings section on the project's Overview page.
-Here, you will see a Public Project Enabled toggle.
-When toggled ON, the project is public.
-When toggled OFF, the project is private.
+To make a project public or private, go to your Settings page in the project's Setup tab.
+Here, you will see a Private Project checkbox.
+When checked, the project is private.
+When unchecked, the project is public.

 Anyone on a team will automatically be added as a collaborator on a project that belongs to that team.
 However, there may be times that you need to make a project private and accessible only to a smaller group of people.
 This is where collaborators comes in.